-After months of closure, Sarah Troughton, Senior Trustee and Director of the Atholl Estates, continues a historic trend of leading ladies coming to the rescue of Blair Castle, the home of the Murray clan.
+Sarah Troughton, Senior Trustee and Director of the Atholl Estates, continues a historic trend of leading ladies coming to the rescue of Blair Castle, the home of the Murray clan.
+We discover the history of the women of Blair Castle below…

 The 8th Duke of Atholl’s wife, Duchess Katharine (Kitty), for example, became Scotland’s first female in MP.
 Not short on courage, she travelled to Gallipoli in the First World War with her husband and tended injured troops in hospital there.
 Later she travelled to Spain during the Civil War to support the revolutionary troops against the fascists.
 At home, she immersed herself in education and health projects, supporting numerous children’s charities.
 By 1920, she was on 25 local committees, which led her into politics and a principled stand alongside Churchill in her condemnation fir and fear of the rise of Nazism in Germany.